 But there’s something missing.
 Something massive.
 There’s no talk of the airspace.

 In the PwC report, across 42 pages the word ‘airspace’ is mentioned just six times, almost in passing, and never as a key component in drone operations.
-And what is overlooked in the Apian/Wing trial is the flights are taking place with a TRA (Temporary Reserved Area), meaning no other air traffic is permitted to enter this airspace [in image #1, the dark blue rectangle].
+And what is overlooked in the Apian/Wing trial is the flights are taking place with a TRA (Temporary Reserved Area), meaning ‘…[it is] temporarily reserved and allocated for the specific use of a particular user during a determined period of time and through which other traffic may or may not be allowed to transit in accordance with the air traffic management arrangements notified for that volume of airspace.’
+In other words, other aircraft can’t just wander in to it, they need permission [in image #1, the dark blue rectangle].
 Furthermore, the TRA falls under the London/City CTR (Control Zone) which further precludes general aviation.
-Simply put, there’s nothing else in the sky, bar a few birds, where this trial is taking place.
+Simply put, in this instance, there’s nothing else in the sky, bar a few birds, where this trial is taking place.

-If you wanted to scale this trial, say extend the flight range from St Thomas to Hammersmith Hospital, maybe an additional distance of 3km, easy for a drone, it would be impossible using a TRA in London’s airspace.
+If you wanted to scale this trial, say extend the flight range from St Thomas to Hammersmith Hospital, maybe an additional distance of 3km, easy for a drone, it would be near impossible using a TRA in London’s airspace.
 Not only would the drone need to cross the river, Heli-Route H4, it would need to fly through the London Heliport FRZ.
+I seriously doubt the CAA would approve an airspace change with so many other established airspace users involved.

 Airspace between Swindon and Oxford